hyperknot/openfreemap/docs/self_hosting.md

 ./init-server.py http-host-static HOSTNAME
 ```

+If you used `SKIP_PLANET=true` then wait a few minutes and see what happens.

-After this, go for a walk and by the time you come back it should be up and running with the latest planet tiles deployed.
+If you use `SKIP_PLANET=false` then go for a walk and by the time you come back it should be up and running with the latest planet tiles deployed.
 Don't worry about the "Download aborted" lines in the meanwhile, it's a bug in CloudFlare.

+*// Note: If your server doesn't have an SSD, the download + uncompressing process can take hours.*

 ---